tititg34/homebridge-homeassistant/README.md

 # Home Assistant for Homebridge

 Control your accessories from [Home Assistant](http://home-assistant.io) with Google Home Free and Locally.
-Simply with this plugins and Homebridge Google Smart Home plugins
+Simply with this HomeBridge plugin and the Homebridge Google Smart Home plugin

 Control your accessories from [Home Assistant](http://home-assistant.io) with Siri and HomeKit.
 Set it up and poof, all of your supported accessories will be